-- School ends at 2:05 pm - The class teacher will escort the class to the cloakroom to collect coats and bags. - The class teacher will then take their class to the Primary School entrance to await parents and ensure they are collected safely. - After the last child has safely left, the class teacher will lock the door
+- Pre-school ends at 2 pm - The class teacher will escort the class to the cloakroom to collect coats and bags. - The class teacher will then take their class to the Primary School entrance to ensure they are collected safely. - After the last child has safely left, the class teacher will lock the door this the school office will ring the parent to make sure there have been no unforeseen emergencies and to restate pick up time.